 Thank you for your request.
 A member of our team will be in contact soon.

-Ultrasound is widely used these days as it is painless and safe for adults, children and foetuses.
-There are no side effects such as the ones associated with ionising radiation produced by CT and plain x-rays.
+Ultrasound Imaging is widely used these days as it is painless and safe for adults, children and foetuses.
+There are no side effects such as the ones associated with other imaging modalities, for example ionising radiation produced by CT and plain x-rays.

 Ultrasound is being used to image mostly solid soft organs such as liver, kidneys, uterus and ovaries, muscles and blood vessels and babies in the womb.
 It has, however, limited value in organs such as lungs, bone, stomach and bowel/colon.